 The story of Enoch, which is found in Genesis 5:21-24, states twice that he “walked with God” (v, 21,24).
 This expression shows a life of holiness with a most intimate relation with the Lord.
-Enoch’s life was evidently in complete and beautiful harmony with Gods’s will.
+Enoch’s life was evidently in complete and beautiful harmony with God’s will.
 This holy man, “the seventh from Adam,” stands in deep contrast to the seventh generation of the Cainite line, Lamech, who added to the crime of murder the vice of polygamy (Jude 14; Gen. 4:16–19).

 “Enoch lived sixty-five years, and begot Methuselah” (Genesis 5:21).
 After Methuselah’s birth, this holy person had a deeper understanding of God’s love to man through his own experience being a father.
-“After he begot Methuselah, Enoch walked with God three hundred years,” (v.
+“After he begot Methuselah, Enoch walked with God three hundred years” (v.
 22).
 As never before, he was drawn to God, his own heavenly Father.

 Enoch’s walk with God consisted not only in the contemplation of God but also in active ministry on behalf of his fellow men.
 And he looked forward to the second Advent of Christ, earnestly warning the sinners around him of the doom that awaited the ungodly (Jude 14, 15).

-The translation God’s holy man was designed not only to reward the faithfulness of a godly man, but to confirm God’s future deliverance from sin and death.
 The memory of this extraordinary event has been mentioned in Jewish tradition (Ecclesiastics 44:16), in the Christian record (Heb.
 11:5; Jude 14), and even in heathen fables.

-God’s holy man lived three hundred and sixty-five years on this earth (v.
+Enoch lived three hundred and sixty-five years on this earth (v.
 23).
 His exemplary life with its glorious climax testifies in our day to the possibility of living in a wicked world without being part of it.

 In His service,

 Thank you for visiting BibleAsk – an online ministry dedicated to providing Bible based answers to your questions.
 If you enjoyed and agree with this answer, please like and share!
 If you don’t agree, please leave a comment below, and we’ll be sure to respond!
 If you have another question you would like to ask, please click here and someone from our team will personally answer it (don’t worry, your email address will never be shared).
 Check out our Bible Answers page to see just Bible verses answering thousands of questions.
 If you feel impressed to support this ministry, kindly visit our donate page to send a tax-deductible love gift to BibleAsk.
-Any donation size helps .